laelsirus/GA-B360M-D3H-CLOVER/README.md

 ## Issues
-- PS2 port has not been tested yet
+- PS2 port not works

 - FileVault2 not works